Ronith-Raha/FACTEST/README.md

 `'init'` returns the polytope region for which the controller is valid, and `'xref'` is the sequence of waypoints that the agent must track.

-## Omega-FACTEST
+## Omega-regular synthesis

+There are two versions of omega-regular synthesis: Omega-FACTEST and Hybrid-FACTEST.
-Omega-FACTEST uses the base version of FACTEST to construct a hybrid automaton.
+Each version uses the base version of FACTEST.
-We provide the functionality to construct two types of automata: a transition-based Buchi automaton (TBA) and a hybrid automaton.
+Omega-FACTEST finds the initial sets and transitions for which the omega-regular specifications can be satisfied.
+It returns the sequence of waypoints for which the transitions can be simulated.
+Hybrid-FACTEST constructs a hybrid automaton which replicates the exact behavior of the agent.
+Both of these synthesis algorithms are built on top of a transition-based Büchi automaton.
 ### TBA synthesis

 A TBA is constructed from a linear temporal logic (LTL) formula defined over some atomic propositions (AP) or letters.